soup-bowl/whatsth.is/README.md

 docker-compose up --build
 ```

-This will start-up a **dynamically recompiling** ReactJS server on localhost:3000, but will also download the [latest edge image of the whatsth.is API server][api], and run that too.
-This effectively gives you the entire system on your computer to play with.
+This will start-up a **dynamically recompiling** ReactJS server on localhost:3000.

 ### Without Docker

-**Note you will need to either [run a copy of the API server][api] (you can override with `.env.local`), or by default it will connect to production (api.whatsth.is).**

 This project requires NodeJS to develop, test and compile the code.
 The following will quickstart you.